1 Cabourne CourtCabourne Avenue Lincoln Lincolnshire, LN2 2JPTel: 01522 569033

 Please see below for further information on our extended access appointments.

 Any registered patient aged 16 to 74 years old who has not been seen within 3 years may request a well-person health check with the Health Care Assistant.

-These are usually run on Tuesday afternoons.
-For further information and to make an appointment please contact the surgery.
+These are usually run on Tuesday afternoons, however, other appointments throughout the week are available, For further information and to make an appointment please contact the surgery.

 Cervical Smear tests will be carried out on women aged 25-64 in line with National Guidelines.
 When you receive your reminder, please contact the surgery to make an appointment.

 We have appointments available with our practice nurses who are trained in Diabetes care.

 Appointments are available for asthma checks with our practice nurses.